hellflame/argparse/README.md

 more detail please visit https://github.com/hellflame/argparse  # <=== EpiLog
 ```

-Except the comment above, `ContinueOnHelp` is only affective on your program process, which give you possibility to do something when default `help` is shown
+Except the comment above, `ContinueOnHelp` is only affective on your program process, which gives you possibility to do something when `help` entry is invoked.

-### 2. ArgumentOptions
+### 2. Argument Options

 Related struct: